DykemaBill/redirector/README.md

 - Hide passwords in log - DONE
 - Add page to request a new login where it creates the account unapproved - DONE
 - Add check when adding new user to make sure it does not already exist - DONE
-- Add page to approve, unapprove and delete logins
+- Add page to approve, unapprove and delete logins - DONE
-- Add more user fields such as name and email
+- Add more user fields such as name and email and clean-up
+- Move logo into header area instead of above it in all pages
 - Rename about page to landing page
 - Add redirect links list to landing page
+- Change login post redirect to go to landing page
 - Work on what happens if the configuration file cannot be found
+- Tighten-up login security
 - Add DB check for each redirect to provide a different response based on a field value
 - Add reorder arrows to config page
 - Add grouping option to config page